 c.1300, "unnatural sexual relations," such as those imputed to the inhabitants of Biblical Sodom, especially between persons of the same sex but also with beasts, from Old French sodomie, from Late Latin peccatum Sodomiticum "anal sex," literally "the sin of Sodom," from Latin Sodoma.
 In Middle English also synne Sodomyke (early 14c.).

-Note: According to the Bible, God destroyed the cities of Sodom and Gomorrah for unacceptable sexual practices, apparently including anal intercourse between men.
+According to the Bible (see also Bible), God destroyed the cities of Sodom and Gomorrah for unacceptable sexual practices, apparently including anal intercourse between men.
 Sodomy takes its name from the city of Sodom.

 Many governments have laws against sodomy.
 These laws are difficult to enforce, however, and many people believe they violate personal privacy.